(c) Adam Cormack

 "It’s vital we have a more accurate account of the wildlife present in Sheffield - including birds, butterflies and insects - so that we can better monitor changes and to inform our work to improve their habitat.
 Sheffield people can help by recording the animals in their back gardens, as well as getting involved in more challenging surveys."

-Alongside extended recording efforts, Nature Counts will focus on three exciting sub-projects.
+Alongside extended recording efforts, Nature Counts is focusing on three exciting sub-projects.

-‘Otterly Amazing!’ will work to track the City’s elusive otters with the help of camera traps and state-of-the-art DNA analyses.
+‘Otterly Amazing!’ is working to track the City’s elusive otters with the help of camera traps and state-of-the-art DNA analyses.

 Otter footage update!
-We are delighted to announce that we have captured some footage of otters living in the River Don as part of our Nature Counts project funded by the Heritage Lottery Fund!
-Although brief, this footage confirms the presence of this magical species.
-View the video below:
+We are delighted to announce that we have captured excellent footage of otters living in the River Don as part of our Nature Counts project funded by the Heritage Lottery Fund!
+This footage confirms the presence of this magical species.
+View one of the videos below:

 Our 'Otterly Amazing' appeal has also been supported by Garfield Weston, the Bannister Charitable Trust, Yorkshire Water and you, our supporters.
 You can read more about the appeal here.
 This is incredibly exciting and we're now working with our dedicated team of volunteers to monitor the otters more closely to find out more about them.
-Now that we've got this initial film, we working on positioning more cameras and undertaking additional surveys so that we can, hopefully, capture some more footage of them.
-Our camera surveys have been made possible through a generous donation from Pakatak with additional cameras supplied by Thomas Jacks.
+Our camera surveys have been made possible through a generous donation from Pakatak with additional cameras and support given by Thomas Jacks, NatureSpy and Camera King.

 It's really important we protect these shy and elusive creatures from any interference so we can't divulge their location - they are also protected from disturbance by law.
 Watch this space for further updates and follow us on facebook and twitter (@wildsheffield) for updates tagged with #nature counts

-Hedgehogs Heroes will involve asking the public to help count, and protect, our beloved garden hedgehogs to assess if our local populations have suffered the same decline as elsewhere in the country.
-You can read more about our work surveying and standing up for hedgehogs here: - Helping Hedgehogs.
+Our Hedgehogs Heroes involves asking the public to help count, and protect, our beloved garden hedgehogs to assess if our local populations have suffered the same decline as elsewhere in the country.
+During 2016 we collected almost 400 hedgehog records thanks to a great response from the general public.
+The project is still ongoing in 2017 and we will be extending our work to conduct hedgehog surveys on our reserves.
+You can read more about our work surveying and standing up for hedgehogs here.
+We're still interested in your hedgehog records, so if you've seen a hedgehog, please tell us about it here.

 We have launched an Appeal to help us go the extra mile for hedgehogs, enabling us to take practical steps to prevent the demise of this incredibly important species.
 Your support will really help us to make a difference.
-Find out more here: - Hedgehog Hero Appeal.
+Find out more here.

 Help us to Count Nature!